Tooradin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tooradin has eight active public transport stops, all of which are bus stops.
-These stops are served by two different routes that together offer 65 weekly passenger trips.
-The accessibility of the transport system is rated as good, with residents on average located 261 meters from their nearest stop.
+These stops are served by two different routes that collectively offer 65 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically located 261 meters from the nearest stop.
+Most residents in this primarily residential area commute outward using private vehicles, which remain the dominant mode of transport at 96%.
+On average, there are 2.2 vehicles per dwelling, higher than the regional average.
+According to the 2021 Census, 16.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages nine trips per day, equating to approximately eight weekly trips per individual stop.
+The service frequency averages nine trips per day across all routes, equating to approximately eight weekly trips per individual stop.

 Frequently Asked Questions - Transport